2023-opportunity-hack/nine90navigator/README.md

 # *** HOW TO USE ***
 - This is the tricky part!
-  1. Get an instance of an ide with a terminal function ( Vs code works but you can also run this project on replit )
+  1. Get an instance of an IDE with a terminal function ( Visual Studio Code works but you can also run this project on Replit )
   2. In the terminal, check if you have the dependenices and modules installed by typing ```npm install```, ```npm install svelte```, and  ```npm install leaflet```
   3. In the terminal, type ```npm run dev``` and the terminal should pop up with a link to a local host
-  4. You are free too use the website!
+  4. You are free to use the website!

 # What should your final Readme look like?
 Examples of stellar readmes: